Neutral Loft Kitchen Has Industrial-Contemporary Style

-Open Floor Plan Kitchen Mixes Rustic and Industrial Styles
+Open Plan Kitchen Combines Rustic, Industrial Materials

 As seen on America's Most Desperate Kitchens, John and Anthony designed a kitchen space that is family friendly.
 Adjacent to the both the kitchen and the office space, the kids' play area provides the little ones with a place to play within eyesight while mom and dad fix the family's meals.

 Lots of Cabinets and Large Appliances in Communal Eat-In Kitchen

 The third wall in the communal kitchen is chock full of cabinets with stylish, brushed nickel door knobs and drawer pulls to help keep everything organized, while the commercial sized appliances give the space room to accommodate its many occupants.

 Incorporate the ultimate trio - The three key materials for an industrial interior are brick, wood and metal.
 This industrial kitchen mixes all three and creates a dramatic effect, adding exposed duct work for extra impact.